 For the translation, it is more important to know the target language than the original source language.
 Knowing the original language's grammar may be enough to do a translation, while you use dictionaries to check up words.
 This is especially true between widely used languages in the same language family (eg: Indo-European), since machine translation can do a lot of the work.
 For something like Japanese to English, better knowledge of Japanese would help since the machine translation will have more difficulties.

 Still, even if you don't know any foreign language yourself, you can help by doing the sourcing step for others.
 Source a game in your language, and share the game with someone else, who can finish a translation.

 Besides the fact that OCR and machine translation at times is not that accurate or fast, translation itself is a creative art.
-Literal transations are not as good as figuartive ones, and figurative translations are not as good as contextual ones.
+Literal translations are not as good as figurative ones, and figurative translations are not as good as contextual ones.
 When translating german humor into english, or translating a twenty year old game, the context of the game can change.
 Things that make sense in one culture at one time can be different in a different one.

 By not forcing a translation to be literal, the translator can create a better experience for the player.
 This could be by explaining a puzzle better, steering players to avoid bugs, or even poking fun of a cliche the game is using.

 Still, if you just want a machine translation, you can just do the sourcing step by itself, which will show the ocr and translation as you play.
 It'll be slower, and you may only get the gist of what's being said, but it should be a lot easier than spending years to learn another language.